 Once accepted, the Pathways student experience will include:

-Jan 2022- Launching Stage consisting of a Summer School course at the University of Chile Experimental Center in Frutillar, Patagonia, Chile (early January).
+Jan 2024- Launching Stage consisting of a Summer School course at one of our international sites (early January).

 We seek students with aptitude in interdisciplinary research and backgrounds in hydrologic science, ecology and social science.
 Students must be full-time graduate students, and be citizens, nationals or permanent residents of the United States.